Tag

 Gone are the days when words were enough to fully express our thoughts and feelings.
 Emoji, a recently accepted form of pictographic communication that now serves as a kind of Esperanto for the internet age, plays a major role in interpersonal and international communications.
 Most major keyboards for both Android and iOS feature built-in support for emoji, but they are hardly front and center.
 If you’re looking for a keyboard to truly satisfy your emoji obsession, you may need a dedicated emoji keyboard to carry out the task of conveying your emotions visually via a text environment.

 When you download a keyboard app in iOS, you must add it to your list of keyboards.
 To do this, go to Settings > General > Keyboard > Keyboards > Add New Keyboards.
 Then, scroll to the Third-Party Keyboards section and choose the keyboard app.
 Then, tap on the keyboard app and toggle on Allow Full Access.
-For Android 10, you can install your new keyboard directly via the Google to your Android phone, if it is compatible with the app, and then launch and follow any directions it has.
+For Android 10, you can install your new keyboard directly via the Google Play Store to your Android phone, if it is compatible with the app, and then launch and follow any directions it has.

 Here are a few of our favorite third-party keyboard apps for iOS and Android.